YuriDevAT/accessibility-first/_posts/en/blind-visually-impaired-or-low-sighted.md

 ---
 title: 'Blind, visually impaired, or low sighted?'
 excerpt: 'There is an ongoing debate about what to call it.
 Visual Impairment or blindness?
 What is correct: A blind person or a person living with blindness or a person with low vision?
 But what is the right word?
-Well, I doubt there is just one...'
+Well, I doubt there is just one ...'
 coverImage: '/assets/blog/en/blind-visually-impaired-or-low-sighted/cover.png'
 date: '2023-09-01T10:35:07.322Z'
 tags: 'Blog'